 For 30,000 American and United Nations troops at the Chosin Reservoir in North Korea during the winter of 1950, the subzero temperatures they faced were the least of their troubles.
 Lured into a trap and surrounded by approximately 120,000 communist Chinese soldiers, those who found themselves here were cast into a frigid nightmare where the very limits of human endurance were pushed beyond comprehension.
 The hour was dark, but through the fighting spirit of the First Marine Division, the Army's 31st Regimental Combat Team (7th Infantry Division), and other U.N. forces, including the Republic of Korea I Corps, the Americans and their allies escaped annihilation, breaking out of Chosin after two agonizing weeks of relentless combat.
 For the Marines, Chosin earned the distinction as “The Corps’ Finest Hour.”
 For all of those who experienced the greatest battle of the Korean War, they would forever be remembered as the “Chosin Few."

 Five years after the conclusion of the bloodiest conflict in human history, the world held its breath once again as the rapidly intensifying Cold War between the United States and the Soviet Union reached a flashpoint.
 Following the Second World War, the Korean Peninsula had been divided along the 38th Parallel, with the Soviet-backed Democratic Republic of Korea to the north and the Republic of Korea to the south, which was supported by the U.S. With the ultimate goal of uniting all of Korea under his government, the communist leader of the north, Kim Il Sung, sent his Soviet-equipped army across the 38th Parallel in an invasion of the south on Sunday, June 25, 1950.
-Woefully unprepared to handle the North Korean People’s Army, South Korean and the few American forces on the ground were overwhelmed, leading to the rapid fall of the capital of Seoul.
+Woefully unprepared to handle the North Korean People’s Army, South Korean forces and the few American troops on the ground were overwhelmed, leading to the rapid fall of the capital of Seoul.

 South Korean soldiers at the 38th Parallel in 1950.
 (Photo Credit: U.S. Department of Defense/Encyclopædia Britannica)